 A study published in the European Journal of Clinical Nutrition examined the effects of caffeine on metabolic rate in 12 healthy adult males.
 The randomized, double blind study found that 50 mg of caffeine was the minimum dosage required to increase metabolic rate.
 Caffeine works by raising body temperature in a process called thermogenesis.
 The increased temperature triggers reactions in the human body that result in fat burning and improved metabolism of vitamins and nutrients.

-Black tea is a naturally caffeine-free beverage.
+Black tea is a naturally calorie-free beverage.
 Simply replacing high-calorie drinks such as soda and juice with tea can help you lose weight faster.
 Drinking tea during or before a meal can also help you feel full sooner.
-A study published in Australian Family Physician in 2013 found that drinking 500 mL of water 30 minutes before a meal can lead to better weight loss results.
+A study published in Australian Family Physician in 2013 found that drinking 500 mL of water 30 minutes before a meal can lead to better weight loss results (2).
 Black tea can be a tastier alternative without increasing calories.
 Drink one to two cups of black tea before each meal to lose weight more efficiently.

 Black tea is packed with polyphenols known as flavonoids.
 These specific mechanisms can help improve body weight and fat distribution.
 A study published in the medical journal Food & Function examined the effect of black tea polyphenols on weight management.
 The study consisted of 111 men and women who regularly drank tea.
 The randomized, double-blind study lasted for 6 months with assessments starting after 3 months.
 The participants were divided into two groups; one drank powdered black tea and the other drank a placebo.
-The group that drank black tea demonstrated inhibited weight gain and a significant reduction in waist circumference compared to the placebo group.
+The group that drank black tea demonstrated inhibited weight gain and a significant reduction in waist circumference compared to the placebo group (3).